 Primary care is a great place to integrate the physical and emotional aspects of your care.
 Ideally, your primary care team will be able to offer emotional support, mental health services, and even offer classes to enhance your fitness and overall well-being, or at least be able to connect you to these types of resources in your community.
 The bottom line is that you should have a relationship with your primary care doctor, and be treated as a person and not just a patient.
 Primary care like this exists, and we, as a community, need to start demanding more of it.
 It’s about humanity, it’s about quality, and most of all, it’s about you.

 At Iora, we spend time to listen to every patient’s needs and help them manage health in the way they feel comfortable with.
-We are welcoming new patients.
-Learn more about our approaches now.
+Interested in learning more about our approach to primary care?
+Ask questions, schedule a tour or join us today!